zbeekman/launchctl-tasks/README.md

   you to update them when you log in
 * [sh.brew.bundle.dump]: Ensure you have an up-to-date `.Brewfile` in your home directory.
-This way, a manifest of installed software will always be up-to-date and make it into your TimeMachine backups should you need to restore your machine and re-provision it.
+This way, a manifest of installed software will always be up-to-date and make it into your TimeMachine backups should you need to restore your machine and re-provision it
+* [sh.brew.fetch-outdated]: Download bottles (binary distributions) for outdated homebrew software in the background, so that it is ready to install and will skip the download step when `brew upgrade` is run

 [`brew bundle`]: https://github.com/Homebrew/homebrew-bundle
 [LaunchControl App]: http://www.soma-zone.com/LaunchControl/